RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/system-design-development/cybersec-intro.md

 There are many ways to protect memory in C and C++.
 Some are possible in the language itself, such as always checking for bounds before accessing an array.
 Some are external tools, such as [static program analyzers](https://en.wikipedia.org/wiki/Static_program_analysis) that will raise flags if some memory safety constraints have been violated.
 Some are techniques, such as [canaries](https://en.wikipedia.org/wiki/Buffer_overflow_protection#Canaries) for stack checking, and those can even be implemented by tools such as [StackGuard](https://www.usenix.org/legacy/publications/library/proceedings/sec98/full_papers/cowan/cowan.pdf).
 And some safety assistance can even be performed by the CPU itself, such as the [ARM Cortex MPU](https://developer.arm.com/documentation/100166/0001/Memory-Protection-Unit/About-the-MPU).

-The US government has been pushing to replace C and C++ for memory safe languages, especially Rust.
+The US government has been pushing to replace C and C++ with memory-safe languages, especially Rust.
 It is true that memory safety in Rust is opt-out, rather than the opt-in design of C/C++.
-But just because a language is memory safe, it doesn't mean their code is bug free.
+But just because a language is memory-safe, it doesn't mean its code is bug-free.
 Javascript is memory safe and the Internet is full of bugs...

 Programmers make programs, not the language.
-Better than shy away from C and C++, which are the languages that absolutely dominate the robotics market, it is better to educate better programmers, who are aware of what the languages can and can't do.
+Better than shying away from C and C++, which are the languages that absolutely dominate the robotics market, it is better to educate better programmers, who are aware of what the languages can and can't do.

 ## Tools and Resources